Tuesday, October 14, 2008

 At the end of a chaotic day, there is nothing better than plugging into this song.
 Kirsten has a beautiful Celtic lilt as she sings this melodic tune.
 The words are comforting and uplifting.
 I have listened to it over and over again.
 I had to share it, so my husband played it on the computer and my little guys were mesmerized by the swirling graphics dancing across the screen.
 Now, my MS begs me to play the CD in the van.
 He loves Kirsten's song, but he also loves other ones (especially new lyrics to "Morning Has Broken" - he loves this one because it mentions the biblical story where God brings the dry bones to life - called "Wake Up, O Sleeper").

-If you visit the Singing Company's website and listen to "Abide With Me," you'll be craving this simply soothing song, too.
+If you wish, you can listen to "Abide With Me," and you'll be craving this simply soothing song, too.
 Her voice is beautiful, the words meaningful and the music melodious.
 If I don't review as many books this month, it is because I can't get enough of this song!
 Kudos to Kirsten!

 2 comments: